Non-Perishable Food Items: The Complete Emergency Pantry Guide

 - Instant ramen with canned mixed vegetables stirred in.
 Requires boiling water. (~550 kcal)

-- Peanut butter and honey on tortillas (shelf-stable) with dried fruit.
+- Peanut butter and honey on shelf-stable tortillas with dried fruit.
 No cook, high calorie. (~650 kcal)

 Dinner (approximately 600–800 kcal)